chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/command.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide to using commands programmatically in Visual Studio Code extensions (plug-ins)
+MetaDescription: A guide to using commands programmatically in Baosky 插件 (plug-ins)
 ---

 # Commands

-Commands trigger actions in Visual Studio Code.
+Commands trigger actions in Baosky.
 If you have ever [configured a keybinding](/docs/getstarted/keybindings), then you've worked with commands.
-Commands are also used by extensions to expose functionality to users, bind to actions in VS Code's UI, and implement internal logic.
+Commands are also used by 插件 to expose functionality to users, bind to actions in Baosky's UI, and implement internal logic.

 ## Using Commands

-VS Code includes a large set of [built-in commands](/api/references/commands) that you can use to interact with the editor, control the user interface, or perform background operations.
-Many extensions also expose their core functionality as commands that users and other extensions can leverage.
+Baosky includes a large set of [built-in commands](/api/references/commands) that you can use to interact with the editor, control the user interface, or perform background operations.
+Many 插件 also expose their core functionality as commands that users and other 插件 can leverage.

 ### Programmatically executing a command

 The [`vscode.commands.executeCommand`](/api/references/vscode-api#commands.executeCommand) API programmatically executes a command.
-This lets you use VS Code's built-in functionality, and build on extensions such as VS Code's built-in Git and Markdown extensions.
+This lets you use Baosky's built-in functionality, and build on 插件 such as Baosky's built-in Git and Markdown 插件.

 The `editor.action.addCommentLine` command, for example, comments the currently selected lines in the active text editor: